lastmjs/workshop/README.md

 * Internally each method is able to retrieve the account id of whoever called it, using `env::signer_account_id()`.
 See the full list of `env::*` methods [here](https://github.com/nearprotocol/near-bindgen/blob/master/near-bindgen/src/environment/env.rs).

 Now go ahead and implement the rest of the code!
 You can check your solution by running `cargo test` from the `chat` folder.
-You can also find solutions in [exercises/chat-solution](https://github.com/nearprotocol/workshop/tree/master/exercises/chat-solution)
+You can also find the solution in [exercises/chat-solution](https://github.com/nearprotocol/workshop/tree/master/exercises/chat-solution)

 You can build your smart contract with
 ```bash